Elections & Government

 Our Government’s operations, financial results, and satisfaction of its customers are subject to various risks and uncertainties, including those described below.

-On March 16, 2020, the White House announced a program called “15 Days to Slow the Spread,” which is a nationwide effort to slow the spread of COVID-19 through the implementation of social distancing at all levels of society.
-The social distancing guidelines were subsequently extended beyond 15 days and are now recommended through April 30.
+On March 16, 2020, the White House announced a program called “15 Days to Slow the Spread,” which was a nationwide effort to slow the spread of COVID-19 through the implementation of social distancing at all levels of society.
+The social distancing guidelines were adapted by state and local governments in developing their own unique responses.

 Unlike information about a corporation, the data for our Government come from numerous and varied sources.
 The current state of this data poses significant challenges, including:

 This lack of availability and comparability of data makes analysis of our Government challenging, hampering the knowledge and decision-making capability of our leaders, regulators, citizens, and all other interested parties.
 We have highlighted these and other key data challenges for this 10-K in Exhibits 99.12 and 99.13 to this report.